 While there are 21 different communes that make up the Haut Medoc appellation, perhaps the two that stand out above the others for their terroir are, Moulis and Listrac.

 Moulis is the smallest appellation in the Medoc with 633 hectares of vines.
 53 different estates make wine in Moulis.
-Moulis is packed with with Cru Bourgeois chateaux.
+Moulis is packed with Cru Bourgeois classified chateaux.
 14 are located in the commune, taking up slightly more than 60% of the entire 633 hectares of vines.
 The terroir of Moulis is mostly gravel with some clay and limestone in the soil.
 Chateau Poujeaux and Chateau Chasse Spleen are probably the two finest producers in Moulis.

 Listrac has 668 hectares planted with vines.
 While 74 growers have vineyards in the commune, only 40 are producers.
 The remainder of the estates sell to cooperatives.
 Listrac is a later bloomer.
 The area only became an appellation in 1957.
 The terroir is mostly gravel with clay, limestone and sand.
 Interestingly, Listrac has some of the highest elevations in the Medoc at a whopping 141 feet.
 Chateau Fourcas Borie is the leading producing in Listrac.

-The current boundaries of the Haut Medoc AOC date from 1935.
+AOC rules and law for Haut Medoc: The current boundaries of the Haut Medoc AOC date from 1935.
 However, the area was seen as a source for fine Bordeaux wine as far back as 1815.
 Haut Medoc covers a massive area from the stream at Blanquefort to Saint-Seurin de Cadourne.
-The appellation is 60 km of land that traverses different village appellations and crosses over twenty communes.
+This is to the exclusion of all plots situated on modern alluvial soils and sand over impermeable sub-soils.
+The wines from Haut Medoc must be made from specific grape varieties, have minimum sugar content, alcoholic strength of at least 10% and yields must be limited.
+The appellation is 60 kilometers of land that traverses different village appellations and crosses over twenty communes.
 This diversity leads to a wine range of Bordeaux wines and styles that are only found in the Haut Medoc appellation.
 Plus, because the Haut Medoc does not have the same level of cachet as the Medoc, consumers can often get a lot more bang for the buck!